4 Days In Iceland – The Ultimate Guide

 We each ate 2!
 It’s hard to describe the deliciousness, the snappy skin, the tomato sauce, the mustard and the fried onions.
 Trust me just order 2 with everything you won’t regret it.
 We spent the rest of the day wandering around town and exploring the city.

 4 Days In Iceland | Day 3

-One of my bucketlist items when going to Iceland was NOT the Golden Circle tour.
-We actually did not have time to do this tour I had to make a choice and it was tough, but we opted for the Southern Coast Iceland tour instead because I wanted to see the arctic lagoon!
+One of my bucketlist items when going to Iceland was seeing the Glacier Lagoon so we had to sacrifice the Golden Circle tour.
+As much as I wanted to do the Golden Circle we just didn’t have time to do this tour.
+I had to make a choice and it was tough, but we opted for the Southern Coast Iceland tour instead!
 We went just as the season was ending where you could ride the little boat in Jökulsárlón Glacier Lagoon.

 This is where I’m going to give you a tip.
 If you have more time in Iceland I’d recommend renting a car and driving here.
 Because we only had one day and the beautographer didn’t feel like driving we opted for a big bus tour.
 This worked out for us because of our time crunch and the bus was large and comfortable.
 Plus the places we stopped for food on this tour were all superb.
 We still dream about the lamb stew!

 Because the coast is a rather extensive area, you don’t get much time at each location.
 Just a bit of time to explore a little and take a few pictures.
 But for our first time to Iceland that was enough.
 It also take the hassle out of driving, worrying about finding a gas station, and finding places to eat.
 Some of the gorgeous landscape we drove through was pretty deserted.

 4 Days In Iceland | Day 4